-Cladding: What money has the government promised?
+Cladding: Why is it unsafe and what money has the government promised?

 There isn't a single number on this.

-The government identified 462 high-rise residential buildings with dangerous cladding, 216 of which have now had it fully removed.
+The government identified 462 high-rise residential buildings with dangerous cladding.
+It has been fully removed from more than 200 of these, with removal work under way on most of the others.

-That means that 246 still have the cladding - although removal work has begun on most of those.

 But these figures only cover buildings that are over 18m tall and have the type of cladding used on Grenfell Tower.